 This popular water play feature for toddlers to early teens.
 It can be found in the formal park area.

 Splashpad opening times

 |April to mid-July||11:00 - 16:00 every day|

 11:00 - 18:00 every day

 |October - March||CLOSED|

-Please note that parking is very limited at this end of the park.
+Please note that these times are subject to change depending on circumstances, e.g. hot weather.
+Parking is very limited at this end of the park.
 Please be considerate to local residents by using the free car park on Waterworks Road.

 The playground has separate areas for younger and older children, so that little ones can play safely and older children can be more adventurous without the danger of hurting their younger companions.
 Parents are well catered for too, with seating and a gazebo to provide shelter.
 The multi-age facility uses the very latest play technology and floor surfaces, giving a truly 21st-century play experience.